What are member shares?

 Is any routine maintenance expected of me?

 You are expected to keep your unit clean and do minimal upkeep, such as replacing burned-out light bulbs.
-Any repairs that are needed in your unit should be reported to the co-op office promptly, to avoid costlier problems.
+Any repairs that are needed in your unit should be reported promptly, to avoid costlier problems.

 What appliances are supplied with my unit?

 All units are supplied with a stove and refrigerator.
-There is a convenient community laundry room for member use and all units will be fitted with washer, dryer, and dishwasher hookups.
+There is a convenient community laundry room for member use and all units are fitted with washer, dryer, and dishwasher hookups.
 If you decide to install your own appliances, they must be Energy Star rated and on a list of co-op-approved appliances.
-Dryers must be vent-less since outside venting reduces the energy efficiency of the building.
+To maintain the building’s energy efficiency, units do not have dryer vents, as a result, only condensing dryers are allowed in individual units.

 Are pets allowed?